XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/2_threaded.py", language="py", start_with="if __name__") }}

-Since the app uses a WebSocket client instead of the JSON-RPC client now, the code has to be use WebSocket URL to connect.
+Since the app uses a WebSocket client instead of the JSON-RPC client now, the code has to use a WebSocket URL to connect.

 **Tip:** If you [run your own `rippled` server](networks-and-servers.html#reasons-to-run-your-own-server) you can connect to it using `ws://localhost:6006` as the URL.
 You can also use the WebSocket URLs of [public servers](public-servers.html) to connect to the Mainnet or other test networks.